-Where a generator's waste does not meet the requirements described in Table 1 and the generator still seeks to dispose of the waste to sewer, the generator must apply to Queensland Urban Utilities for a Special Disposal Approval.
-Such wastes may include
+Where a generator's waste is not of a type listed in Table 1 and the generator seeks to dispose of the waste to sewer, the generator must apply to Queensland Urban Utilities for a Special Disposal Approval.
+Such wastes may include -

-- - - ship waste water (excluding bilge wastewaters); - off-specification food products; - seepage water at construction sites or contaminated site excavations, and - trade waste from sites where disposal to sewer is temporarily prevented (e.g. due to maintenance activities).
+- ship waste water (excluding bilge wastewaters); - off-specification food products; - seepage water at construction sites or contaminated site excavations, and - trade waste from sites where disposal to sewer is temporarily prevented (e.g. due to maintenance activities).

 As part of the application for a Special Disposal Approval it is necessary to provide a characterisation of the waste quality to inform the assessment process.
+It may be necessary to provide analysis of the wastewater.

-Special Disposal application forms can only be obtained by calling the Queensland Urban Utilities Customer Call Centre (telephone 13 26 57) and requesting that a Queensland Urban Utilities trade waste officer contact you.
+Special Disposal application forms can be obtained by calling the Queensland Urban Utilities Customer Contact Centre (telephone 13 26 57) and requesting to talk to a trade waste officer.

-If the special disposal waste is found acceptable for discharge to a Queensland Urban Utilities sewerage treatment plant, Queensland Urban Utilities will issue a Special Disposal Approval stipulating the volume, quality characteristics, maximum receiving frequency, nominated receiver location and duration of approval (and any other conditions considered appropriate).
+If the special disposal waste is found acceptable for discharge to Queensland Urban Utilities' sewerage system, Queensland Urban Utilities will issue a Special Disposal Approval stipulating the volume, quality characteristics, maximum receiving frequency, nominated discharge location, duration of approval (and any other conditions considered appropriate).
+A quotation for discharge will also be provided.